Tag Archives: Cement

 Below is a list of teaching resources that I drew up as a supplement to my forthcoming (2023, 55(2)) Antipode article, “Class, Caste, Gender, and the Materiality of Cement Houses in India“.
 It’s part of new initiative started by antipodeonline.org, called The Critical Classroom, that aims “to create a commons resource of radical geography teaching […]

-Out now in Antipode journal.
-My peer-reviewed article (below) on the intersectional class, caste, and gender dynamics of new cement houses in India.
-It’s open access and can be viewed here.
+Out now in Antipode: A Radical Journal of Geography.
+My peer-reviewed article on the intersectional class, caste, and gender dynamics of new cement houses in India.
+It’s open access here.
+A PDF version can be downloaded below.
 Menon, S. (2023).
 Class, Caste, Gender, and the Materiality of Cement Houses in India.
-Antipode, 55 (2) 10.1111/anti.12898 Abstract Recently, large parts of India and […]
+Antipode, 55 (2) pp. 574-598 […]

 As a recipient of 2018-2020 Holtz Center Top-Up Fellowship, I will be presenting my upcoming research on cement/concrete construction in India along with other student award winners at the Holtz Center Brown Bag Series.
 The Graduate Student Award Winners Panel will take place on Thursday, December 5, 12.30-1.30 PM in 8411 Social Sciences.
 Please find […]